-How turtley awesome is this!
-The countdown is on for all the little turtle hatchlings to leave their nests and start their ocean journey - such a big event for such little creatures.
-I know Sunshine Coasters would be keen to help Nature's precious little bundles reach the ocean, and what better way to do this than ensuring the turtle hatchlings have a clear run all the way down to the water.
+The countdown is on for turtle hatchlings to leave their nests and start their first voyage into the sea - such a mammoth task for these little creatures.
+I know Sunshine Coasters would be keen to help Nature's precious little bundles reach the ocean, and what better way to do this than ensuring these cute little hatchlings have a clear run all the way down to the water.

 What to bring?

 Please bring a hat, sun-safe clothing and suitable footwear.

 As the Clean Up for the Hatchlings is a 'PLASTIC FREE' event (especially single-use plastics), volunteers are asked to please bring their own reusable items, wherever possible i.e. water bottle, coffee cup and gloves.

 The organisers will have reusable gloves and clean-up bags for volunteers use at each location.

 Let's ensure these cuties have a really good start in life - Image: Sunshine Coast Council FB